Roozbeh96/SG-of-Velocity-field-Full-Implementation-/README.md

   <summary>Click to see the documentation for MATLAB package</summary>

 ### MATLAB files
-Code files are in `src` folder
+All the code files are in `Matlab/src` folder:
-- Installation
+- main.m: defining initial conditions.
-- Quickstart
+- SGVP: codes to generate velocity profiles
-- API
+- SGVF: codes to reorganize the generated profiles into correlated field
-- Examples
+- SGVorX: codes to add vortex cores.

 </details>